Elizabeth M. McNally: Career

 Following her postdoctoral training, McNally joined the faculty at the University of Chicago (UChicago) as an assistant professor in 1996.
 While working in this role, she was named one of four recipients of the Charles E. Culpeper Foundation Scholarships in Medical Science for 1998 to study the inherited nature of human disease.
 McNally was eventually promoted to the rank of associate professor in medicine and human genetics in 2003 and elected to the American Society for Clinical Investigation.
 During her lengthy tenure at UChicago, McNally's research into genetic modifiers of myopathies resulted in the detection of several new protective pathways.

 Northwestern University

 In 2014, McNally was recruited to become the Elizabeth J. Ward Chair and director of the Center for Genetic Medicine at Northwestern University's Feinberg School of Medicine.
 While serving in this role, she was elected into the National Academy of Inventors and American Academy of Arts and Sciences.
+She has served as president of the American Society for Clinical Investigation and the Association of American Physicians.

 At the start of the COVID-19 pandemic, McNally collaborated with Feinberg investigators to develop an at-home COVID-19 antibody test that can determine prior exposure to the SAR-CoV-2 virus.
 In 2021, McNally was elected a member of the National Academy of Medicine "for discovering genetic variants responsible for multiple distinct inherited cardiac and skeletal myopathic disorders and pioneering techniques for mapping modifiers of single gene disorders by integrating genomic and transcriptomic data to define the pathways that mediate disease risk and progression."